 It only comes out, when you BURN those fat stores.
 Eish !

 Low vitamin D levels, are increasingly being associated, with BAD BODY CHEMISTRY, not just, lack of sun exposure.
 The vitamin D conservation plan, explains this phenomenon.

 Less muscle and more fat, will make vitamin D levels, THIN IN THE BLOOD.

-The vitamin D conservation plan, suggests simply shoving more vitamin D in, is not the solution – to keep your levels adequate throughout winter, you need to GET MOVING !
+The vitamin D conservation plan, also suggests, simply shoving more vitamin D in, is not the solution – to keep your levels adequate throughout winter, you need to keep the vitamin D circulating i.e. GET MOVING !